 How Does LifePoints Make Money?

-LifePoints (or, more accurately, the owner of LifePoints — Kantar) charges them a fee and then uses a portion of that fee to pay survey takers in order to encourage them to answer questions.
+LifePoints (or, more accurately, the owner of LifePoints — Kantar Group) charges them a fee and then uses a portion of that fee to pay survey takers in order to encourage them to answer questions.

 While LifePoints is not a life-changing financial experience, it’s a solid way to make a few extra bucks an hour when you’d otherwise be watching TV or hanging out on the couch.
-The surveys can be interesting and fun to take and the site offers a few other options besides run-of-the-mill surveys to occupy your time.
+The surveys can be interesting and fun to take, and the site offers a few other options besides run-of-the-mill surveys to occupy your time.

 You’ll enjoy the super user-friendly interface and user experience, as well as the prompt payouts and low payout thresholds.
 Even though it’s annoying to get disqualified from the occasional survey, that’s par for the course on these survey sites and apps.